NahuelSarser/NahuelSarser/README.md

 - 👋 Hi, I’m @NahuelSarser
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java, SQL, Python and JS
 - 🌱 I’m currently learning Java in UTN College
-- 💞️ I’m looking for a Jr Java Developer job
+- 💞️ I’m looking for a Jr Job for any of my interest areas!
 - 📫 You can reach me by email: nahuesarser@hotmail.com.ar

 <!---